Introduction | At a Glance | Key Indicators | International Rankings

 National Laws and Regulations Affecting Sector

-Some of the key national laws and regulations affecting the sector are as follows.
-This list is by no means complete.
+Many of the key national laws and regulations affecting the sector are as follows, although this list is not exhaustive.
 For additional information, see Ministry of Civil Affairs and U.S. International Grantmaking.

 - Constitution of the People’s Republic of China (1982, as amended, see selected provisions above)